What are the Best Exercise Techniques to Maximize Hypertrophy?

 • Strict Form: Minimize the involvement of non-target muscles to ensure the target muscle is adequately stimulated.

-By integrating these techniques into your training regimen, you can optimize muscle hypertrophy and achieve better results.
+Integrating these techniques into your training regimen can optimize muscle hypertrophy and achieve better results.
 Stay consistent, monitor your progress, and adjust your techniques based on feedback and outcomes.

 References: